prabhashj07/learning-github/05_advanced_topics/03_submodules.md

 2. **Update**: To update submodules, use:

-   'git submodule update --remote'
+   `git submodule update --remote`

 ## Cloning Repositories with Submodules

 1. **Clone Repository**: When you clone a repository with submodules, you can use:

-   'git clone --recursive repository-url'
+   `git clone --recursive repository-url`

 Alternatively, after cloning without `--recursive`, use `git submodule update --init` to fetch submodules.